-Corporate Governance Declaration in accordance with Sec.
-289 a of the German Commercial Code (HGB)
+RWE – Corporate Governance Declaration in accordance with Sec.
+289f and Sec.
+315d of the German Commercial Code (HGB)

-In line with statutory regulations, RWE is subject to what is termed the “dual governance system”, which envisages the strict separation of the Executive Board as managing body and the Supervisory Board as monitoring body.
-The Executive and Supervisory Boards cooperate closely in the interest of the company.
+In line with statutory regulations, RWE is subject to what is termed the “dual governance system”, which envisages the strict separation of the Executive Board of RWE as managing body and the Supervisory Board of RWE as monitoring body.
+The Executive and Supervisory Boards cooperate closely in the interest of the company and the group.

 The Executive Board regularly, promptly and comprehensively informs the Supervisory Board of all issues related to business performance that are material to the RWE Group, major transactions as well as the latest earnings situation along with the company’s risk position and risk management.
 Deviations in the business trend from preceding forecasts and targets are commented and reasoned in detail.
 Furthermore, the Executive Board regularly reports on compliance, i.e. actions taken to adhere to statutory regulations and internal company policies, an issue for which the Executive Board is also responsible.